 - Tim Soft's Tic-Tac-Toe has Easy, Normal and Hard.
 If you find the flaw, you can still win about 1 in 4 games against Hard.

-- House Rules: Once the 3x3 grid gets too easy, players may trade up to a larger grid size.
-There's also a "3D" variant, played simultaneously on three separate grids (to simulate a cube), where getting three in a row in any direction (even across different grids) counts as a win.
+- In a "3D" variant, played simultaneously on three separate grids (to simulate a cube), where getting three in a row in any direction (even across different grids) counts as a win.

 - X typically goes first, but that's up to preference really.